-Specific Educational Objectives to be Taught: The student will be able to -
+Specific Educational Objectives to be Taught: The student will be able to:

-- 1. identify, understand, and practice safety procedures in the Protective Service classroom. - 2. develop and enhance their physical and mental well-being. - 3. perform all the certification requirements for CPR-First Aid and AED. - 4. secure a crime scene according to law enforcement standards. - 5. perform proper arrest procedures according to law enforcement standards. - 6. use technology to research, write, and present information regarding career choices in the protective service areas. - 7. identify and fully understand all components of the criminal justice system in its entirety from investigation to release. - 8. identify the components of the Juvenile Justice System. - 9. understand the importance of technology in regard to terrorism and the future of Criminal Justice. - 10. identify and practice the roles and responsibilities of a Tele-communicator. - 11. identify stress management, call classification, and radio communication techniques. - 12. understand and identify all legal aspects of the Tele-communicator role. - 13. understand and practice basic EMT procedures. - 14. obtain employment in the Protective Services field once completed with the program.
+- 1. Identify, understand, and practice safety procedures in the Protective Service classroom. - 2.
+Develop and enhance their physical and mental well-being. - 3.
+Perform all the certification requirements for CPR-First Aid and AED. - 4.
+Secure a crime scene according to law enforcement standards. - 5.
+Perform proper arrest procedures according to law enforcement standards. - 6.
+Use technology to research, write, and present information regarding career choices in the protective service areas. - 7.
+Identify and fully understand all components of the criminal justice system in its entirety from investigation to release. - 8.
+Identify the components of the Juvenile Justice System. - 9.
+Understand the importance of technology in regard to terrorism and the future of Criminal Justice. - 10.
+Identify and practice the roles and responsibilities of a Telecommunicator. - 11.
+Identify stress management, call classification, and radio communication techniques. - 12.
+Understand and identify all legal aspects of the Telecommunicator role. - 13.
+Understand and practice EMT procedures if elected. - 14.
+Become aware of Post-Secondary opportunities in the field of Protective Services. - 14.
+Obtain employment in the Protective Services field once completed with the program.